schell/renderling/manual/src/lighting/analytical.md

 Spot lights emit a cone of light from a single point, with a specified direction and angle.
 They are useful for highlighting specific areas or objects in a scene, such as a spotlight on a stage.
-The intensity of a spot light diminishes with distance and is also affected by the angle of the cone, allowing for precise control over the lighting effect.
+The intensity of a spotlight diminishes with distance and is also affected by the angle of the cone, allowing for precise control over the lighting effect.